All Episodes

 Well, I love that expression.

-I'd never heard that before.
+I've never heard that before.

-But if what we have here is not only a failure to communicate, it's more than an unfortuitous confluence of circumstances.
+But what we have here is not only a failure to communicate, it's more than an unfortuitous confluence of circumstances.

-You got a bunch of people in the Senate that are holding up the good good uh legislation, and we'll they've realized in the House we can make a difference.
+You've got a bunch of people in the Senate that are holding up the good legislation.

-We can take a stand and people were ready to do that uh before before the caving occurred for two months.
+And people were ready to do that before the caving occurred for two months.

 It just gets me to have the president keep talking about fat cats on Wall Street.